Induced pluripotent stem cells

-Cells lost to disease or injury could now theoretically be replaced using a person’s own cells, and human cell types could be grown in the lab like never before.
-Just 6 years after publishing his work, Shinya Yamanaka went on to win the 2012 Nobel Prize for physiology and medicine and the burgeoning field of iPSC research has continued to flourish ever since.
+Cells lost to disease or injury could now theoretically be replaced using person’s own cells, and human cell types could be grown in the lab like never before.
+Just 6 years after publishing his work, Shinya Yamanaka went on to win the 2012 Nobel Prize in Physiology and Medicine and the burgeoning field of iPSC research has continued to flourish ever since.

 The history and applications of iPSC research

 Pluripotent stem cells have the extraordinary capacity to become any cell type in the adult body, but unfortunately, only appear naturally for a very brief window during early embryonic development.
 In contrast, totipotent stem cells share this ability, yet can also contribute to the extra-embryonic tissues, such as the placenta and umbilical cord.
 At the other end of the spectrum, multipotent stem cells are found throughout development and adulthood, but can only produce a handful of different cell types.

 Researchers have long been conscious of the potential applications of pluripotent stem cells.
 Early work by Evans, Kaufman, and Thomson showed that pluripotent stem cells could be isolated from the inner cell mass of blastocyst-stage embryos and cultured indefinitely in vitro1,2.
 These were termed ‘embryonic stem cells' (ESCs) and garnered a tremendous amount of controversy since discarded embryos from IVF were used to make them.
 During this period federal funding for stem cell research in the USA was massively withdrawn3.
 This provided an impetus to find another, less ethically controversial source of pluripotent stem cells.